top of page

 Sixty percent of the early trainers had daytime wetting.
 Crunching the numbers, this translated to a 3.37 times increased risk of daytime wetness as compared to group trained between ages 2 and 3.

-The early trainers also were three times more likely to complain of constipation than the normal trainers.
+Based on parent reports, early trainers also were three times more likely to have constipation than the children who had trained between ages 2 and 3.

 Does Potty Training “Late” Increase Risk of Problems?